foxleigh81/trellis/README.md

 By default it will only look for lists named `Todo`.
 However you can edit the `getLists` area in `~/.trellis/config.json` to add, edit or delete any lists you like.

+Each list item is clickable (depending on your OS, you may need to press a modifier key to open a terminal link) and will take you to the correct card on your Trello profile.

+If you have checklists on your card, they will be displayed next to the item in square brackets, e.g. [3/7], this shows that 3 items have been completed out of 7 total.

 ### One shot list view

 If you want to look at a specific set of lists but you don't want to see them all the time (for example you want to see all of your "Backlog" lists just this once) then you can specify the list using the `--list` flag.